noreen07/Responsive-Web-Design-using-CSS/README.md

-# practice
+# practice #css
-Practice projects to become a better web developer Hello Everyone!
-These are some work I did through my classes - hoping to become a better web developer one step at a time!
+This is a project I did while learning more about responsive web design.
+I worked on the css code in order to ensure that the site's appearance is not compromised when used in a variety of devices.